swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/distributing-documentation-to-other-developers.md

     --checkout-path <absolute path to local checkout>
 ```

-The option `--checkout-path` expects an absolute path to where the package
+> Note: The option `--checkout-path` expects an absolute path to where the package
-resides, not a relative path.
+is checked out, not a relative path.

 These arguments can also be provided to `swift package generate-documentation`
 if you're using the SwiftPM DocC Plugin or via the `OTHER_DOCC_FLAGS` build